-I wonder whether the frequency of occurrence is anything like albinism?
-Albinos are certainly rare, in just about any species, but they do occur, and in non-human species it is sometimes deliberately bred for.
+I now wonder whether the frequency of occurrence is anything like albinism?
+Albinos are certainly rare, in just about any species, but they do occur, and in non-human species the trait is sometimes deliberately bred for.

 But, as seductivedark pointed out, when a sport mutation occurs in a species, there is typically a reason for it to perpetuate.
 It must be generally beneficial, or at least not actively harmful to the species, or the species would either shed it, or it would die out.
 Suppressing the conduction of magical energies is clearly a beneficial result.
 But there may be additional side advantages as well.